Russian cosmonauts conduct first of 11 spacewalks for new space station module – KION546

 Russian cosmonauts Oleg Novitskiy and Pyotr Dubrov are conducting a spacewalk Friday to prepare the new Nauka module for operations on the International Space Station.

-The spacewalk will begin Friday at 10:35 a.m.
+The spacewalk began Friday at 10:41 a.m.
 ET and is expected to last for nearly seven hours.
 Live coverage will be shared on NASA TV and the agency’s website.

 It’s the first of what could be up to 11 spacewalks by the cosmonauts as they work on Nauka, a multipurpose laboratory module that includes additional space for research and sleeping quarters.
 The next spacewalk, expected to last about five hours, is scheduled for September 9.